-21 HANDLING STAFF MATTERS
+19 HANDLING STAFF MATTERS

-- a A matter personal to a member of staff that is being considered by a meeting of the Employment Committee is subject to standing order 12. - b The Chairperson of the employment committee or in their absence, the Vice-Chairperson shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk and RFO.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the employment committee. - Subject to the Council's policy regarding the handling of performance, capability, sickness, absence, disciplinary and grievance matters, the Council's most senior staff member (or other member of staff), shall contact the Chairperson of the employment committee or in their absence the Vice Chairperson of the employment committee in respect of an informal or formal matter and this shall be reported back and progressed by resolution of the employment committee in accordance with its terms of reference. - d Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk/RFO relates to the Chairperson of the employment committee, this shall be communicated to the Vice Chairperson of the employment committee (or other member of the employment committee) and this shall be reported back and progressed by resolution of the employment committee in accordance with its terms of reference. - e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - In accordance with standing order 12(a), persons with line management responsibilities shall have access to staff records referred to in standing order 18(e).
+- a A matter personal to a member of staff that is being considered by a meeting of the Employment Committee is subject to standing order 11. - b The Chairperson of the employment committee or in their absence, the Vice-Chairperson shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk and RFO.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the employment committee. - Subject to the Council's policy regarding the handling of performance, capability, sickness, absence, disciplinary and grievance matters, the Council's most senior staff member (or other member of staff), shall contact the Chairperson of the employment committee or in their absence the Vice Chairperson of the employment committee in respect of an informal or formal matter and this shall be reported back and progressed by resolution of the employment committee in accordance with its terms of reference. - d Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk/RFO relates to the Chairperson of the employment committee, this shall be communicated to the Vice Chairperson of the employment committee (or other member of the employment committee) and this shall be reported back and progressed by

+- resolution of the employment committee in accordance with its terms of reference. - e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-22 RESPONSIBILITIES TO PROVIDE INFORMATION
+20 RESPONSIBILITIES TO PROVIDE INFORMATION